abhioshar/CodingAssignment/README.md

 If another line anywhere in the file matches any entry in the above map, we add the {lineIndex, wordIndex) pair to the map key.

-Eg: in above example if some line arrives (assume line number 3) which is:
+Eg: in above example if some line arrives (assume line index 2) which is:

 *"John is getting into the car"*